 During 2019, the Hospital implemented GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which requires that additional essential information related to debt be disclosed in the notes to the financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
 This statement also requires that existing and additional information be provided for direct borrowings and direct placements of debt separately from other debt.
-Changes as a result of this adoption include a breakout of debt from general obligation bonds, capital leases, and direct borrowings note payables in the event of default.
+Changes as a result of this adoption include a breakout of debt from general obligation bonds, capital leases, and direct borrowings.
+Additionally, we noted additional disclosures relating to provisions within the debt agreements for direct borrowings note payables in the event of default.
 See Note 9 for additional disclosures related to debt.